SigmaHQ/pySigma-plugin-directory/README.md

   * *value_count_correlation_conversion*: backend supports conversion of value count correlation rules.
   * *temporal_correlation_conversion*: backend supports conversion of temporal correlation rules.
   * *ordered_temporal_correlation_conversion*: backend supports conversion of ordered temporal correlation rules.

-* *pysigma-version* defines the required pySigma version in [PEP 440 version specifier](https://peps.python.org/pep-0440/#version-specifiers).
+* *pysigma-version* (deprecated) defines the required pySigma version in [PEP 440 version specifier](https://peps.python.org/pep-0440/#version-specifiers).
 This information can be used by other tools to verify compatibility of a plugin with their used version of pySigma.

+### Deprecation of pysigma-version

+From pySigma 1.0.1 and 0.11.24 the plugin compatibility check by default does not uses the static version information from the plugin directory stored in `pysigma-version`, but instead dynamically determines from the PyPI package if and which version is compatible with the current pySigma version.
+Therefore, the attribute is not required in the directory anymore and will be removed in version 2 of the plugin directory.

 ## Useful Resources